 Balloon Pump Transport

-Using the latest in fiber optic technology, the Staff for Life Helicopter Service uses the Maquet CardioSave Balloon pump for inter-facility transports for critical heart patients.
-Staff at referring facilities will place an intra-aortic balloon pump to help assist and preserve the patient’s heart function until he or she can be transported to a higher-level facility like University Hospital to undergo cardiothoracic surgery.
+The Staff for Life Helicopter Service uses the state of the art Maquet CardioSave Balloon pump for inter-facility transports for critical heart patients.
+Staff at referring facilities will place an intra-aortic balloon pump to help assist and preserve the patient’s heart function until he or she can be transported to a higher-level facility like MU Healthcare to undergo cardiothoracic surgery.
 These types of transports require skill and experience.
 Our team trains to maintain the level necessary to see these patients to their destination.

 Initial management and coordination of emergency transfer for a patient experiencing a heart attack or STEMI (ST segment elevation myocardial infarction), improves a patient's chance of survival.
 The Staff for Life Helicopter Service’s medical team is extensively trained and experienced in reading and interpreting 12-lead EKGs in transport.
 This capability allows the air medical team to contact local hospitals to activate their cardiac catheterization lab team, reducing the time from the patient’s onset of a heart attack to the time of coronary intervention.
 This decreases the length of time the heart muscle goes without oxygen, and improves patients’ survival and overall outcome.